lasircc/las_1_knowledge_base/docs/biobank.rst

 **Change:**

-here the user writes on the file the start and destination GenealogyIDs of the parent node to which he/she has to append the root of the sub-tree to be modified.
-Then, the parent node of this subtreis appended to the node identified as destination by the user, recomputing all the GenealogyIDs for the moved nodes.
+Here the user writes on the file the start and destination GenealogyIDs of the parent node to which he/she has to append the root of the sub-tree to be modified.
+Then, the parent node of this subtrees appended to the node identified as destination by the user, recomputing all the GenealogyIDs for the moved nodes.

 Suppose for instance that Source = ``CRC0300LMX0A02004`` and Destination = ``CRC0222PRX0A02001``.
 The source mouse becomes so the son of the destination one, creating a new mouse-code based on those already registered in the system.